illumos/bugcrawl/README.md

 Done so far:
 * initial skeleton: executable itself; library interface that initializes a sqlite database and HTTP client and exposes an error type
+* current file-based version downloads a file for each issue.
+It's not very incremental (although it will avoid downloading the same issue twice -- even if it's been updated).

 TODO:
 - implement `verify_db()`, which should look for metadata stored in the sqlite